Happyr/developer.happyr.com/_posts/2020-01-26-installing-blackfire-multiple-servers.md

 ## Install

-When installing Blackfire on multiple servers, you dont need to have multiple instances of the Agent.
-You may have one agent for all your application.
+When installing Blackfire on multiple servers, you do not need to have multiple instances of the Agent.
+You may have one agent for all your applications.
 You just need to install the PHP extension on all servers and configure the extension with the IP address to the machine that is running the Agent.